CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Additional Explanations and Analyses

 Conceptualization plays a crucial role in generalizable commonsense reasoning.
 Previous studies have demonstrated its potential in aiding commonsense inference modeling~\cite{CAT} and commonsense knowledge graph construction~\cite{DBLP:journals/corr/abs-2211-08316,DBLP:journals/ai/ZhangLPKOFS22}.
+In our paper, we follow the definition of conceptualization proposed by~\citet{AbstractATOMIC} and~\citet{CAT} in conceptualizing an instance within an event to a concept: \textbf{(1) Events}: Each event represents a commonly observed occurrence that encompasses valuable subsequential or inferential commonsense knowledge.
+In AbstractATOMIC, the events are the head events of all triples in ATOMIC without a wildcard ('$\_$'). \textbf{(2) Instances}: Within each event, multiple instances have been identified with semantic parsing tools, representing specific components of the event that are worthy of conceptualization. \textbf{(3) Concepts}: Concepts are the conceptualization of each instance.
+These concepts are thus extracted from Probase/WordNet and further validated by human annotators or critic filtering models.

+For an event $e$, which is the head of an ATOMIC triple, an instance refers to either an entity within the event or the complete event itself.
+Multiple instances can exist within a single event, denoted as ${i_1, i_2, i_3, …, i_n} \in e$.
+A concept corresponds to the conceptualization of an instance, and multiple conceptualizations can be associated with a single instance, as demonstrated by $(i_1, c_1,1), (i_1, c_1,2), (i_1, c_1,3),..., (i_2, c_2,1), ...,\\ (i_n, c_n,1), …, (i_n, c_n,m)$.
+For instance, consider the event ``PersonX is drunk when exiting the bar.''
+In this case, two instances can be identified: ``PersonX is drunk when exiting the bar'' and ``bar.''
+The conceptualization for the instance ``PersonX is drunk when exiting the bar'' may include ``drunk'' or ``enjoyed,'' while the instance ``bar'' can be conceptualized as an ``entertainment place'' or a ``fun place.''

 In this paper, we leverage the AbstractATOMIC dataset, provided by~\citet{AbstractATOMIC}, as our primary source for conceptualizations.
 AbstractATOMIC is a benchmark for conceptualized commonsense knowledge that is built upon the ATOMIC dataset~\cite{DBLP:conf/aaai/SapBABLRRSC19}.
 It contains three folds of data, each conditioned on the original commonsense knowledge triples $(h,r,t)$ in ATOMIC.

-In the first fold, we identify all possible instances $\{i_1, i_2, i_3, \cdots\} \subseteq h$ in each ATOMIC head event, using syntactic parsing through a spaCy\footnote{\url{https://spacy.io/}} parser and matching with five human-defined rules.
+In the first fold, \citet{AbstractATOMIC} identify all possible instances $\{i_1, i_2, i_3, \cdots |i\subseteq h\}$ in each ATOMIC head event, using syntactic parsing through a spaCy\footnote{\url{https://spacy.io/}} parser and matching with five human-defined rules.
 It is important to note that, unlike traditional entity-level conceptualization benchmarks, the identified instance in AbstractATOMIC can also be the entire head event $i=h$.